TheRealZora/PegaScape/README.md

 * build-essential

 #### Directions
 1. Install NodeJS v9.11.2 and NPM v5.6.0 specifically.
 Newer versions will not work.
+This can be done with NVM.
 2. Install Python v2.7.
 Only Python versions v2.5.0 and newer and older than v3.0.0 work.
 3. Install make.
 4. Install the build-essential package, which contains the g++ compiler.